nspcc-dev/neofs-spec/20-api-v2/refs.md

 ### Message ObjectID

 NeoFS Object unique identifier.
 Objects are immutable and content-addressed.
-It means `ObjectID` will change if `header` or `payload` changes.
+It means `ObjectID` will change if the `header` or the `payload` changes.

-`ObjectID` is a 32 byte long [SHA256](https://csrc.nist.gov/publications/detail/fips/180/4/final) hash of object's `header` field, which, in it's turn, contains hash of object's payload.
+`ObjectID` is a 32 byte long [SHA256](https://csrc.nist.gov/publications/detail/fips/180/4/final) hash of the object's `header` field, which, in it's turn, contains the hash of the object's payload.

-String presentation is
-[base58](https://tools.ietf.org/html/draft-msporny-base58-02) encoded string.
+String presentation is a [base58](https://tools.ietf.org/html/draft-msporny-base58-02) encoded string.

-JSON value will be the data encoded as a string using standard base64 encoding with paddings.
+JSON value will be data encoded as a string using standard base64 encoding with paddings.
 Either [standard](https://tools.ietf.org/html/rfc4648#section-4) or [URL-safe](https://tools.ietf.org/html/rfc4648#section-5) base64 encoding